Les McKeown: Solo career

 In 1979, McKeown launched a solo career with his debut album All Washed Up.
 Despite a lack of commercial success other than in Japan, the album became memorable for its cover art which showed McKeown "wading out of the sea and in the distance was the wreck of a plane and crash victims holding guitars", something which was believed to be his former Bay City Rollers bandmates.
-Following success of the album on the national albums charts in Japan, McKeown released additional material in Japan, however, subsequent released failed to match the commercial success of All Washed Up.
+McKeown released additional material in Japan which failed to match the commercial success of All Washed Up.
 In 1980, he released a further three albums – The Face of Love, 100% Live and The Greatest.

-In 1981, he released his fourth album, Subsequent releases included Heart Control (1982), It's a Game (1989), Love Letter (1993) and lastly The Lost Songs (2016).
+In 1981, he released his fourth album, Heart Control (1982), followed by It's a Game (1989), Love Letter (1993) and lastly The Lost Songs (2016).
 In May 2021, his single "Goodbye" debuted at number forty-six on the UK Singles Downloads Chart, and number forty-eight on the official national singles charts in the United Kingdom.